Musically Optimized Reduction of Resistive Energy

 Audience’s continued research and development of performance driven audio products has reached an advanced apex in musical reproduction.
 Placing all of our new and successful technologies under one umbrella and the name of MORRE, (Musically optimized reduction of resistive energy), we are digging deeper into the music than ever before.
 The pursuit of signal integrity is the driving force behind the extreme evolution of MORRE.
 From the modified purest form of conductive copper, Rhodium and silver to Deep Cryo treatment, specialized connectors, geometries, the application of extreme high voltages and a myriad of calculated and strategic damping implementations, MORRE represents the highest degree of accurate signal transfer and the lowest degree of unwanted distortions, noise and interference available.
 Every MORRE product will perform to deliver pure music that rises above the noise.

 Our expertise in the properties and values of various conductive materials has lead us to the precise development and selection of conductors for specific signal transfer applications.
 Though it may not be obvious, all different types of audio signals are different from one another, having unique characteristics clearly defined by their purposes.
-MORRE conductors are comprised of modified 99.9999% Ohno Continuous Cast Copper and 99.9999% Pure Silver, as well as High Purity Silver Plated Copper and Oxygen Free Copper to ensure the highest preservation and purity of signal.
+MORRE conductors are comprised of modified 99.9999% Ohno Continuous Cast Copper, as well as High Purity Silver Plated Copper and Oxygen Free Copper to ensure the highest preservation and purity of signal.
 We use certain sizes, combinations and configurations of these conductors depending upon the type of signal to accurately compliment their specific application.

 The relative permittivity of the materials surrounding all MORRE conductors is critical to the product design and performance.
 Types and characteristics of dielectrics, their ability to insulate as well as store electrical energy and transmit electrical force without conductance is carefully taken into consideration and tested for each and every category in the audio chain.
 MORRE uses XLPE, a virgin cross-linked polyethylene, chosen for its high dielectric constant as well as its low microphonics, PTFE (Teflon) in some applications unsurpassed in dielectric properties and, “air” only surpassed by a complete vacuum.
 These, plus additional materials, are used in MORRE products to produce the most exacting dielectric properties for the highest signal integrity.